RealGP/rgp.github.io/_clinicians/PHY01.md

 area: Physical Examinations for GPs
 category: Physical examinations for GPs
 title: Introduction to Physical examinations in GP
-description: Watch Dr Keith Birrell introduce the concept of brief physical examinations for GPs this video series
+description: Watch Dr Keith Birrell introduce the concept of brief physical examinations for GPs
 audio:
 article:
 www: